 Import your Google Finance portfolio into Sharesight

-As you may have heard by now, Google is killing-off their Google Finance portfolio tracker in mid-November 2017.
-So if you’re looking to save/download a copy of your Google Finance portfolio data and continue to track the true performance of your investment portfolio online, we’ve made it easier than ever to import your existing portfolio directly into Sharesight.
+As you may have heard by now, Google has killed-off their Google Finance portfolio tracker.
+So if you managed to save/download a copy of your Google Finance portfolio data, you can easily import your existing Google Finance portfolio directly into Sharesight.

 Sharesight is an award-winning portfolio tracker that DIY investors around the world rely on for performance, dividend, and tax reporting.
 It’s really much more than a Google Finance alternative – for a side-by-side comparison, check out the 4 ways Sharesight is better than Google Finance.